mschnetzer/roiw_replication/README.md

-## Reproduction repository
+## Replication repository

-This repository provides the database and reproduction code for the paper:
+This repository provides the database and replication code for the paper:

 **Fairness Perceptions of Wealth Inequality in Europe**<br>
 by Julia Hofmann, Markus Marterbauer, and Matthias Schnetzer<br>